haoyuliao/ml-code-examples-HYL/README.md

 **Highlights:**
 - Integration of LLM for financial reasoning
 - Designed a financial system pipeline
-- Actions based on historical price trends
+- Generated actions based on historical price trends and up-to-date financial news
 - Prompt engineering

 ---